bvk/past/README.md

 Browser extension is designed to be as minimal as possible.
-As of now, users cannot create password-stores or new entries using the extension, but can only copy the passwords to the clipboard -- which are cleared after 10 seconds.
+As of now, users cannot create password-stores or new entries using the extension, but can only copy passwords to the clipboard.
+They are cleared after 10 seconds automatically.

 SCREENSHOT
 ----------